WTO arbitrators to consider U.S. request for sanctions in Airbus case

-GENEVA (Reuters) - World Trade Organization (WTO) arbitrators will evaluate a U.S. request to impose billions of dollars worth of sanctions on European products after a final WTO ruling that found the European Union had made illegal subsidies to Airbus (AIR.PA).
+GENEVA, July 19 (Reuters) - World Trade Organization (WTO) arbitrators will evaluate a U.S. request to impose billions of dollars worth of sanctions on European products after a final WTO ruling that found the European Union had made illegal subsidies to Airbus.

 In its initial request in December 2011, the United States said that based on data at the time, it estimated the annual value of lost sales at between $7 billion and $10 billion.
 No current U.S. estimate was cited in the brief announcement in the WTO document posted on Thursday.